-The Company's principal activities are the manufacture and sale of salt products and the development of salt cavities for the purpose of natural gas storage.
+The Company operates as an intermediate holding company of a group of trading subsidiaries (together the "Group").
+The Group's principal activities are the manufacture and sale of salt and related products and the development of salt cavities for the purpose of natural gas storage.

-Turnover for the year was £38,158,000 (2019: £37,986,000).
-The company's share of the UK market was consistent with recent years and sales in markets outside Europe continued to grow as a result of the ongoing focus on new opportunities.
+Group turnover for the year was £38,158,000 (2019: £37,986,000).
+The Group's share of the UK market was consistent with recent years and sales in markets outside Europe continued to grow as a result of the ongoing focus on new opportunities.
 Completion of the third and final phase of packing line investments increased capacity in the second half of the year.

-EBITDA for the year was £8,237,000 (2019: £7,807,000), calculated as:
+Group EBITDA for the year was £8,180,000 (2019: £7,797,000), calculated as: